No 3 Commando

 Killed in action or died of wounds

-*Husband of Mrs Mary Broster of Curzon Road, Offerton, Stockport, and elder son of Mrs Broster of Greystoke Street.
+Private John Broster was killed in action during operations at Dieppe, France. *Husband of Mrs Mary Broster of Curzon Road, Offerton, Stockport, and elder son of Mrs Broster of Greystoke Street.
 Father to a little daughter.
 Educated Banks Lane Council School.
-Employed as Head Clerk of a hat manufacturing firm.
-Member of Offerton Cricket Club and a keen fisherman

-BROWN, Les, C.
+BROWN, LES, C.

 Private